mfremont/swift-calc/README.md

 2. Double-tap will clear the input operand; if there is no input operand it will remove the topmost entry on the stack.
 3. Long press clears the calculator: input operand, stack, and variables.

+#### Error Reporting

+I used the error reporting exercise as an opportunity to learn a little about exceptions and internationalization in Swift. `RPNCalculator.evaluate()` returns `nil` if any errors occur during evaluation and those errors are reported with the `evaluationErrors` attribute.

+Errors are reported in the UI by the `CalculatorController.displayValue` setter.
+If the new value is `nil` then the top-most error in the `evaluationErrors` is used to lookup a localized message using `NSLocalizedString(key:comment)` and the main display is updated with the message.